Seven Things About Transgender People That You Didn't Know

 More and more people are openly identifying as transgender (and LGBTQ+) every year, and visibility is catching up: More than four in ten (44%) adults in the United States know someone who is transgender as reported by Pew, and more than one in five (22% - 27%) know someone who uses non-binary pronouns other than he or she--both a substantial increase from recent years.
 IPSOS found similar trends in increased visibility across 30 additional countries.

-We exist in societies and cultures across the globe.
-While issues facing transgender and non-binary communities have recently received greater attention from the public, policymakers and government officials, we’ve been around for centuries in cultures and history as early as 5000 B.C.
+Transgender and non-binary people have existed for centuries among cultures across the globe.
+While issues facing transgender and non-binary communities have recently received greater attention from policymakers, government officials, and the public, we’ve been around for centuries in cultures and history as early as 5000 B.C.

 Here are seven things you didn’t know about transgender people: